aluizzical/py.master-coursenotes/README.md

 # py.master-coursenotes
-Hey there, so: I got myself a pack of 4 courses, called Python Master, from PyCodeBR, which are: Logic Master, Django Master, IA Master and Integration Master.
-And here i'll show you my notes, projects and stuff i learned with it or related to it.
-Hope you enjoy!
-WARNING: All of my notes are handwritten, the notes i've written related to the first course (Logic Master) are in portuguese, BUT, the other ones are in english.
+Hey there!
+I got myself a pack of 4 courses called **Python Master**, from PyCodeBR.
+The courses included are:

+1.  **Logic Master**
+2.  **Django Master**
+3.  **IA (Artificial Intelligence) Master**
+4.  **Integration Master**

+---

+## What You'll Find Here

+This repository contains:
+- My **handwritten notes**, digitalized using CamScanner
+- Some **projects and exercises** based on course content
+- Highlights of what I’ve learned and practiced

+---

+## Language Notes!!

+- Logic Master's (1st course) notes are in portuguese.
+- Django Master, IA Master and Integration Master notes are in english.

+---

+Thanks for checking this out — feel free to explore, learn with me, or use this as inspiration for your own learning journey!